 Beginners should start with light weights (1 kg) until they learn the right technique.

-Once you have the basics down, you can gradually increase the weight (by 500 g) every other workout.
+Once you're familiar with the moves, you can gradually increase your weight (by 500g each time) every other session.

-Adjust the range, weight, and speed of your movements!
+Experiment with the amplitude, load and speed of your movements!